NBA Rookie of the Year Betting Tips & Factors to Consider

 Yes, your Rookie of the Year needs to be on the floor.
 He’s going to amass serious counting stats – not necessarily in an efficient matter – so he’ll play a bunch.
 But consider that from 2002 to 2015, the Rookie of the Year winners averaged a whopping 35.6 minutes, with seven of those 13 playing more than 36 minutes per game or more.

 Find a player who has an open path to start and rack up minutes every night.
 They won’t be rotational players; they’ll have the ball in their hands and be allowed to play through their mistakes with longer leashes.
 After all, the best rookies are foundations of franchises, so there’s no reason not to play them.
 From 2000 to 2019, 60 rookies averaged 30 or more minutes per game.
 That’s 3.1 rookies per season.
 Identify rookies who will lead their class in minutes and you’ve got a great chance of finding your Rookie of the Year.

 MVP winners score as well as any other players in the league (LINK).
 There are plenty of factors in determining the league’s best, but none more important than scoring.
 The same goes for Rookie of the Year winners.
 From 1990 to 2016, a span of 27 winners, 20 were the leading scorers in their draft class.
 Five others were second in their class in scoring, and the other two were third.

 Remember, efficiency is rarely taken into account.
 The best rookies play for the worst teams, and those teams usually lack in scorers.
-High scoring totals are going to stand out, and for a nearly three-month span it’s determined the winner almost exclusively.
+High scoring totals are going to stand out, and for a nearly three-decade span it’s determined the winner almost exclusively.